ltaylor2/Opt/Opt5/README.txt

 calculated utility for each state and the current optimal policy, in addition to run-time and iteration information as well as a record of parameter settings.

-IMPORTANT NOTE: The full contents of nr3.h and ludcmp.h are taken from the HENRY.
+IMPORTANT NOTES: The full contents of nr3.h and ludcmp.h are taken from the HENRY.
 LT and HDK did not alter the contents of these files in any way.
+		 The printResults and initMDP functions were adapted from java code by SM

 This program can be compiled with the command: g++ -std=c++11 main.cpp -o mdp